 The best part is, if you need to move you can take your pet’s ashes with you to your new place.

 More examples of rock urns to go our post: Pet Memorial Stones – Buying Guide.

 Wind chimes are a lovely addition to any garden.
-But dog memorial wind chimes will have you thinking of your pup every time the wind blows.
+I have a few.
+But a dog memorial wind chime will have you thinking of your pup every time the wind blows.

 If you bury your pet or their ashes in the garden don’t forget to use a grave marker to remember where they were laid to rest.
 Grave markers can be simple or fancy.
-You can also get a personalized grave marker as a memorial to your pet.
+You can also get a personalized grave marker.
 The choice is yours.
-You can find this one on Amazon.com.

 Also check out our post on memorial stones for more ideas for grave markers.